 Some people call Scrum a type of agile.
 Others call it a subset.
 But Scrum isn’t really the same “type” of thing as agile at all.

-The main difference between agile and Scrum is this:
+The main difference between Scrum vs agile is this:

 Agile is a philosophy.